Contrasting Pseudoscalar Higgs and Toponium States at the LHC and Beyond

+Nevertheless, \underline{for the sake of illustration}, we also mention one example in which the Higgs mass is smaller, $M_A=350$ GeV, just to see how the interference behaves.
+For such a value, the $A$ total decay width is $\Gamma_A \simeq 2.3$ GeV so that $M_A \gsim m_{tt} + 2\Gamma_A$, which should, hopefully, also relatively safe from non-perturbative effects.} \footnote{According to Ref.~\cite{Fuks}, the toponium contribution to the cross section is important only below the $2m_t \approx 345$ GeV threshold; this is also apparent in the earlier paper Ref.~\cite{Kiyo}.
+For the decay, the mode $A\to t \bar t$ is by far dominant and its branching ratio is very close to unity, and hardly affected by non-perturbative or higher order effects.} We will also not enter into experimental issues such as the ones discussed, e.g., in the first paper in Ref.~\cite{Nous}, and simply show the outcome of a simple parton-level analysis that nevertheless captures the main relevant aspects and provides a reliable assessment of the situation.

-{Fig.~\ref{fig:365} shows the theoretical line-shape for an $A$ boson with the production cross section reported by CMS~\cite{CMS}, namely 365~GeV.
-It includes the pure signal (blue line), the continuum $t \bar t$ background (brown line), the real and imaginary contributions to the interference (dashed and solid red lines, respectively) and the total cross section (green line).
-We note that the value of the $g_{Att}$ coupling and hence the total $A$ width is determined by its mass and the cross section reported by CMS~\cite{CMS}.
-Since the continuum $t \bar t$ background rises rapidly above the nominal $t \bar t$ threshold, the magnitudes of the interference effects also increase with $m_{t \bar t}$, and also their importances relative to the pure signal peak.
+{Fig.~\ref{fig:365} displays the theoretical line-shape for an $A$ boson with the production cross section reported by CMS~\cite{CMS}, namely 365~GeV.
+It includes the pure signal (blue line), the continuum $t \bar t$ background (brown line), the real and imaginary contributions to the interference (dashed and solid red lines, respectively) and the total cross section (green line). {We see that the (negative) contribution due to the real part of the interference is significant out to values of $m_{t \bar t}$ far beyond the natural Breit-Wigner width of the $A$ boson.} We comment that the value of the $g_{Att}$ coupling and hence the total $A$ width is determined by its mass and the cross section reported by CMS~\cite{CMS}.
+Since the continuum $t \bar t$ background rises rapidly above the nominal $t \bar t$ threshold, the magnitudes of the interference effects also increase with $m_{t \bar t}$, and also their importance relative to the pure signal peak.